 POINT-OF-VIEW (POV): Use either third person restricted (i.e. one POV character per scene) or first person.
 Novels must be written in one POV style.
-Mixed POV styles are not allowed.
+Mixed POV styles are not allowed, meaning no mainstream.

 PUNCTUATION: No semi-colons (;).
 No double punctuation (such as !? or ...?).
 No [brackets] or (parentheses).
 Use colons (:) sparingly.
 See above for dashes and ellipses.

 QUOTES: Double quotes go “outside the punctuation.”
-Single quotes go ‘inside it’.
+Single quotes go ‘inside’.

 SCENE BREAKS: Center three asterisks one space apart (* * *) below the last sentence in the scene.
 Skip one line.
 Then start the next scene flush-left with the first word in ALL CAPS.